istio/istio.io/content/en/faq/applications/zookeeper.md

 There is a configuration parameter that can be used to change this default behavior:
 [`quorumListenOnAllIPs`](https://zookeeper.apache.org/doc/r3.5.6/zookeeperAdmin.html).
-Set this parameter to `true` by using the following command where `$ZK_CONFIG_FILE` is the Zookeeper configuration file.
+This option allows Zookeeper to listen on all addresses including the `localhost`.
+It should be noted that this option is listed under the `Unsafe Options` category.
+Set this parameter to `true` by using the following command where `$ZK_CONFIG_FILE` is your Zookeeper configuration file.

 {{< text bash >}}
 $ echo "quorumListenOnAllIPs=true" >> $ZK_CONFIG_FILE
 {{< /text >}}